 Enable sideloading of apps

-Before you begin, make sure the sideload apps is enabled in the Windows Settings.
+Before you begin, make sure the sideloading of apps is enabled in the Windows 10 Settings.
 By default, this option does available in the enabled form but sometimes it might be disabled by the administrator.

 At this time, you may receive a warning prompt while enabling app sideloading on your Windows device.
 To turn on app sideloading, click on the Yes button.